 - Educate people with what they can do with their space

 This project was started by Katy Wolf (Boise) and Garlynn Woodsong (Concordia) in spring 2015.
 We are able to do this work through the support of the PSU Institute for Sustainable Solutions, who have provided a part-time Neighborhood Sustainability internship.
-Our Fall/Winter 2015 intern is Samuel Garcia, a Masters in Urban and Regional Planning student.
+Our Fall/Winter 2015 intern was Samuel Garcia, a Masters in Urban and Regional Planning student.
 Our previous intern was Cheryl Leontina, a Masters in Architecture student.

 Below is a video created by artist Krista Connerly of Portland, who participated in the 2014 Resident Residency program, and created "unmade city", a study on her neighborhood alleyways.
 Her project culminated in an "Alleyway Nap Day" and a gallery exhibition of alleyway photographs and the video.
 Her focus is on alleyways as a meditative and psychologically fascinating space, with an appreciation for wildness in nature and its reflection in the human soul.